HaileeBui/software-testing/README.md

 ```

 ## Note
 `dev` branch contains pipeline and test coverage, code has been fixed for tests to pass.
-Some tests are commented out for CI to run
+Some tests are commented out for CI to run in case we do not fix the code.

 ## Purpose of this repository